Ernst Thälmann: Legacy

-During the Spanish Civil War, several units of German republican volunteers (most notably the Thälmann Battalion of the International Brigades) were named in his honour.
+During the Spanish Civil War, several units of German Republican volunteers (most notably the Thälmann Battalion of the International Brigades) were named in his honour.
 During World War II, Yugoslavia's leader Tito organized a company of Danube Swabians and Wehrmacht defectors as the Ernst Thälmann Company to fight the German enemy.

 In 1935, the former town of Ostheim in Ukraine was renamed Telmanove (Donetsk Oblast).

-After 1945, Thälmann and other leading communists who had been murdered, such as Rosa Luxemburg and Karl Liebknecht, were widely honoured in East Germany, with many schools, streets, factories and the like named after them.
-Many of these names were changed after German reunification, but streets and squares named after Thälmann remain in Berlin, Hamburg, Greifswald and Frankfurt an der Oder.
+After 1945, Thälmann and other leading communists who had been murdered, such as Rosa Luxemburg and Karl Liebknecht, were widely honoured in East Germany, with many schools, streets, factories, and the like named after them.
+Thälmann, like Luxemburg and Liebknecht, was honoured with a symbolic grave at the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Central Cemetery, Berlin.
+Many of these names were changed after German reunification; streets and squares named after Thälmann remain in Berlin, Hamburg, Greifswald, and Frankfurt an der Oder.
 The East German pioneer organisation was named the Ernst Thälmann Pioneer Organisation in his memory.
 Members pledged that "Ernst Thälmann is my role model ...
-I promise to learn to work and fight [struggle] as Ernst Thälmann teaches".
+I promise to learn to work and fight [struggle] as Ernst Thälmann teaches."

 In the 1950s, a two-part East German film, Ernst Thälmann, was produced.
-In 1972, Cuba named a small island, Cayo Ernesto Thaelmann, after him.
+In 1972, Cuba named a small island, Cayo Ernesto Thaelmann, after him, and was seen as Cuba's gift to East Germany, which was not mentioned in the documents that incorporated East Germany into reunified Germany, leading to the urban legend that the German Democratic Republic still exists on the island.
 One of the main traffic arteries of Soviet Riga was named Ernsta Tēlmaņa iela after him on completion in 1981; however, soon after Latvia had regained independence in 1991 it was renamed Kārļa Ulmaņa gatve, after pre-World War II prime minister Kārlis Ulmanis.

-In Ho Chi Minh City, a highschool, THPT Ernst Thalmann (Ten Lơ Man) was named after him.

-In Ulaanbaatar, Mongolia, a primary school's namesake was given after Ernst Thälmann, which is still in operation.
+In Ho Chi Minh City, a highschool, THPT Ernst Thalmann (Ten-lơ-man) was named after him.
+The VEB Ernst Thälmann Waffenfabrik, an East German weapons factory in Suhl (formerly Simson), was named after Thälmann (until 1990).
+In Ulaanbaatar, a primary school's namesake was given after Ernst Thälmann, which is still in operation.
 The British Communist composer and activist Cornelius Cardew named his Thälmann Variations for piano in Thälmann's memory.

-The VEB Ernst Thälmann Waffenfabrik, an East German weapons factory in Suhl (formerly Simson), was named after Thälmann (until 1990).